Ayurveda —Foods To Avoid For Vata Imbalance

-In Ayurvedic medicine, everyone has a specific dosha that will determine the foods, activities and lifestyle that is best suited for their combination.
+In Ayurvedic medicine, everyone has a specific dosha that determines the kinds of foods, activities and lifestyle that is best suited for their unique combination.

 Qualities of Vata

 Physically they are dry, light, cold and rough.

 Emotionally they are anxious, fearful, and insecure with mood swings.

 Mentally they are fast, active multitaskers, although a bit scattered.

 Spiritually they are sensitive, clairvoyant and with a powerful imagination.

 Depression, Fear and Anxiety

 If you find yourself with a Vata imbalance, avoid these foods until you are able to pacify Vata or eliminate forever.